 MANAGEMENT OF BACK PAIN

-Short term back strain and pain is managed by :
+Short-term back strain and pain are managed by:

 - adequate rest

 - relaxing exercises or stretches to relieve muscle tension